zowe/docs-site/docs/user-guide/cli-db2plugin.md

 Complete the following steps if you installed Zowe CLI from **online registry**:

-1. If you are installing the plug-in on an Apple computer that contains a MacOS M1 processor, complete the steps in [MacOS M1 processor installation](../user-guide/cli-db2-install-m1.md).
+1. If you are installing the plug-in on an Apple computer that contains an M1 (or later architecture) processor, complete the steps in [M1 processor installation](../user-guide/cli-db2-install-m1.md).
 If not, continue to Step 2.

 2. Open a command line window and issue the following command: